Happy Memorial Day

 On this Memorial Day, I would like to give a special thanks to the men and women who serve so bravely and honorably in our American military.
 While great arguments and protests occur between civilians in America about foreign policy matters, the men and women who serve in uniform defend our liberty within our borders and abroad.
 I am so grateful for their service and sacrifice.
 The single greatest selfless act of compassion is for one to make the decision to commit himself or herself to defending our country.
 The purpose of this brief article is to celebrate our troops and veterans on this Memorial Day.

-Today, I am thankful for all of my relatives and friends who serve and have served in our American military.
+Today, I am thankful for all my relatives and friends who have served and are serving in our American military.
 I would just like to list some of them: Larry Tape, Willie Fred Flowers, Jerome Flowers, Xavier Kimbro, Ebony White, and Nicholas Head.
-I would also like to thank their family and friends who have to sacrifice so much for their loved ones who service in uniform.
+I would also like to thank their family and friends who have sacrificed so much for their loved ones who serve in uniform.
 Far too often, we forget the sacrifices of the family and friends of people with loved ones in the military and those who have lost family and friends in combat.
 This is why I highly support First Lady Obama’s commitment to spouses of military families.

 Antonio Maurice Daniels